Study of same-sign W boson scattering and anomalous couplings in events with one tau lepton from pp collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 For the signal and background processes estimated from simulation, the precision of the modeling is limited by the event count in the MC samples.
 The corresponding statistical uncertainties are therefore taken as systematic uncertainties applied to each bin of the corresponding distribution, according to the lite Barlow-Beeston method~\cite{BB}.

 The estimate of the nonprompt background is affected by the statistical uncertainties of the auxiliary regions used to measure the transfer factors.
 This uncertainty is propagated by the lite Barlow-Beeston method~\cite{BB}.
-We assign a further 30\% normalization uncertainty based on a closure test performed in the nonprompt CR.
-This uncertainty is treated as correlated among the data-taking years.
+We assign a further 30\% normalization uncertainty based on a closure test performed in the nonprompt VR.
+This uncertainty is treated as uncorrelated among the data-taking years.

 In the following, we collectively refer to the statistical uncertainties assigned to the backgrounds, extracted from data CRs or from simulation, as background statistical.
 It represents the dominant source of overall uncertainty.
 The impacts of the systematic uncertainties in the signal strength, as extracted from the ML fit, are summarized in Table~\ref{tab:statunc}.